-A recording of this webinar will be uploaded to the website shortly.
+A copy of the transcript will be uploaded to the website shortly.

 COVID-19 has reminded us of the absolute need to transform our future.
 Will we act with the level of ambition and hope that the climate crisis requires of us, and future generations deserve from us?